sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/daily-plan.md

 #### Modify Priority

 - **Priority**;
-  - If an Order will meet a *Resource Lock* instruction in the Workflow that limits parallelism, then its priority determines the position in the queue of waiting Orders.
+  - If an Order will meet a *Resource Lock* instruction in the Workflow that limits parallelism, then its *Priority* determines the position in the queue of *waiting* Orders.
-  - Priorities are specified from negative, zero and positive integers or from the shortcuts offered.
-A higher priority has precedence.
-Shortcuts offer the following priority values:
+  - *Priorities* are specified from negative, zero and positive integers or from the shortcuts offered.
+A higher *Priority* has precedence.
+Shortcuts offer the following values:
     - **Low**: -20000
     - **Below Normal**: -10000
     - **Normal**: 0